 Guarda – Arrive in Switzerland, and transfer by train to Guarda.
-There is a train station in the Zurich airport, and transferring to Guarda will be an easy introduction to Switzerland.
+There is a train station in the Zurich airport, and transferring to Guarda will be an beautiful introduction to Switzerland.
 Don’t forget to press the “stops on request” button to make sure your train doesn’t pass this tiny outpost by.

 Guarda – There are a number of lovely hikes in the area, including an energetic climb to the rugged mountain views of the upper Tuoi valley.
 Here you can visit a small alpine hut, delight in the myriad wildflowers, and enjoy dramatic views of the local peak, Piz Buin.

 Pontresina – One of our favorite hikes anywhere is the panoramic Muragl traverse above Pontresina.
-Boasting quiet wooded stretches, abundant wildlife, and surprising views of the giant Piz Bernina and the paternoster lakes of St. Moritz, this hike makes a fitting finale to a wonderful week.
+Boasting quiet wooded stretches, abundant wildlife, and surprising views of the giant Piz Bernina and the paternoster lakes of St. Moritz, this hike is a highlight in the region.

 The Dolomites are Italy’s alpine playground, an inspiring landscape of enormous limestone towers, colorful wildflowers, and lush green meadows.Learn more ›